Saint Anthony's Offers Free Prostate Screenings

 Don't miss our top stories and need-to-know news everyday in your inbox.

+Nearly 240,900 new cases of prostate cancers will be diagnosed this year, according to the National Cancer Institute.
 The American Cancer Society recommends that men discuss the possible risks and benefits of prostate cancer screening with their doctor before deciding whether to be screened.
-The discussion about screening should take place starting at age 50 for men who are at average risk of prostate cancer and expect to live at least 10 more years.
-It should take place at age 45 for men who are at higher risk, including African-American men and men who have a father or brother diagnosed with prostate cancer, and at age 40 for men at even higher risk.
+The discussion about screening should take place at age 50 for men who are at average risk of prostate cancer and at age 45 for men who are at higher risk, including African-American men and men who have a father or brother diagnosed with prostate cancer.

 All screenings conducted through Saint Anthony’s Cancer Center of Excellence are by appointment and space is limited.
 To schedule an appointment for a prostate screening, please call 618-465-2264.